 Physics & Astronomy

 Welcome.
-Our department is comprised of professors, staff, graduate students and undergraduates who work to elevate scientific knowledge and understanding of the fundamental laws of physics.
-We provide an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.
+Our department provides an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.

 Using Fundamental Knowledge to